• Skip to main content

 Behind the Bar at Ben Fiddich

 Hiroyasu Kayama, like many Japanese bartenders, is a true master of his craft.
-And is on my short list for most impressive bartenders I’ve ever met.
+And is on my short list of most impressive bartenders I’ve ever met.

 The man at work…